opconWizard/opcon-docs/docs/reference/Operations-Machine-Messages.md

 error and report it.

-To prevent the SAM from encountering the same error repeatedly, the job(s) involved may be placed \"ON HOLD\", or the SAM may be placed \"ON HOLD\", until the error is resolved.
+To prevent the SAM from encountering the same error repeatedly, the job(s) involved may be placed "ON HOLD", or the SAM may be placed "ON HOLD", until the error is resolved.
 Some errors may be resolved without operator intervention, such as a job exclusion or inclusion that cannot be satisfied.
 When the proper condition is satisfied, the SAM is notified by XPS390 and this resolves the error.
 If a condition is